 The Federation was pleased to support the County in obtaining city-county revenue equalization in 2020.
 The County received greater authority to levy taxes on lodging, cigarettes, admissions, and meals.
 While the County has taken advantage of some of these fiscal tools, they remain meek about implementing a meals tax, which would have a greater impact on the general fund than any other single measure.
 If fully implemented at the maximum 4 percent, a meals tax could create up to $120 million dollars in tax revenue.
 This could equal about 3.75 cents on the real estate rate, and could be utilized to reduce the tax burden on homeowners.

 Our taxpayers remain committed to supporting strong County services and public schools, but we do not accept the Board’s continued over-reliance on property taxes to fund these activities.
 The 2009 recession was caused by a housing bubble that created enormous problems for municipalities like ours, which are overly reliant on real estate taxes.
-[We share the Board’s desire to change the over-reliance on property taxes to fund these activities.]
+We share the Board’s desire to change the over-reliance on property taxes to fund these activities.]
 Tax diversification is smart economics, but it is also equitable policy, since it ensures that all sectors and groups of people remain invested in our public good.

 We therefore urge the County to adopt a meals tax.